MdBioLab Education Disaster Recovery Program

 The flagship component of Learning Undefeated is a 45-foot wet lab housed in a tractor trailer, which can accommodate classes of up to 32 students.
 The mobile laboratory is fully self-contained, with its own power and water supply.
 As a mobile unit, it can serve a different school each day or serve a single school for a longer period of time.

 Schools may choose from nearly a dozen hands-on biology, chemistry, forensics, and environmental science activities suitable for grades 6-12.
 The flexible curriculum connects relevant issues in STEM discovery to the recovery effort, allowing students to explore topics such as water quality and filtration, DNA extraction, genetics and heredity, wildlife forensics, and testing soil for contaminants.
-Learning Undefeated’s curriculum has been developed over fifteen years and has served more than 150,000 high school students since its creation in 2003.
+Learning Undefeated’s curriculum has been developed over eighteen years and has served more than one million students since its creation in 2003.
 Learn more about Learning Undefeated’s mobile lab curriculum >

 The Learning Undefeated program also includes an equipment loan component and professional development for teachers who have classroom space but lack the supplies needed for laboratory experiments.